Popcaan: 2010–2013: Growing popularity

 Popcaan's breakthrough came in 2010 with "Clarks", a collaboration with Vybz Kartel.
 The success of the song caused a nationwide spike in sales of the British shoe.
 In 2011, Popcaan received the Excellence in Music and Entertainment (EME) Award for Best New Artist — Male and Collaboration of the Year for "Clarks", which also won Song of the Year — Dancehall.

 At the end of January 2012, Popcaan released a new mixtape, Yiy Change, the follow-up to his 2010 mixtape Hot Skull, Fry Yiy, Boil Brainz.
 In March, "Only Man She Want" gave Popcaan his first Billboard entry at No. 89 on the Hot R&B/Hip-Hop Songs chart.
-The song was later officially remixed by rapper Busta Rhymes.
+The song was later remixed by rapper Busta Rhymes.

 Popcaan was also featured in The New York Times speaking on the growing impact of "Only Man She Want".

 At the Youth View Awards, Popcaan won three awards: Favourite Summer Song and Local Chart-Topping Song of the Year for "Ravin", and Young, Hot and Hype Male of the Year.

 Popcaan has toured the world since, in Europe, Canada, and the Caribbean and South American region.
-While in Canada, Popcaan connected with Canadian rapper Drake, who has publicly expressed his admiration.
+While in Canada, Popcaan connected with Canadian rapper Drake, who has expressed his admiration.
 In 2013, Popcaan released the video for "Unruly Rave", which was shot in Toronto, Ontario, and directed by October's Very Own label head Niko.

 In 2012, Popcaan was featured on Pusha T's song "Blocka".
 His voice was then sampled by Kanye West on Yeezus in 2013.